 Mindfulness Based Addiction Recovery

-There are many different approaches to recovery from alcohol addiction or other addictions and many ways to do it well.
+There are many different approaches to recovery from alcohol addiction and many ways to do it well.
 The research will attest to several different modalities providing successful ways of practising sobriety.
 One treatment strategy is showing a lot of promise in the field of addiction treatment.
-Mindfulness-based recovery can be a strong way to go into living a life without alcohol.
+One of the cornerstones of mindfulness is meditation for addiction which is part of most rehab programs.

 What is Mindfulness?

 A good definition of mindfulness is “a mental state achieved by focusing one’s awareness on the present moment while calmly acknowledging and accepting one’s feelings, thoughts, and bodily sensations.”
 It is the ability to practice merely paying attention to what is going on, both within your mind and body and in the world around you.
 This is done from an objective, and nonjudgmental perspective, to eliminate the criticisms and faulty thinking that plague us all.
 Although we all have the capacity to have this perspective, it takes time and practice, as it’s just not something that we are taught typically.
 Mindfulness lets us let go of these desires little by little, increasing our awareness of these desires and compulsions.